witnet/witnet-rust/docs/architecture/managers/managers.md

 # Managers

-The __managers__ are actors that are in charge of some state and that offer some functionality to other actors (which may be managers as well or not).
+__Managers__ are actors that are in charge of some state and that offer some functionality to other actors (which may be managers as well or not).

 The way managers offer their functionality is by handling different types of messages that other